 Learning outcomes are not the same as program goals.
 Example: The program will graduate 20 students on an annual basis.
 This is an acceptable goal for a program, but it reveals very little about what students can do or know.

-A second thing to consider is the domain associated with what you want to know.
+The first thing to consider is the domain associated with what you want to know.
 These can be found by asking yourself the following questions

 If assessment is too overwhelming, then scale back.
 One idea is to maybe focus the assessment plan on just one goal a year.
 Or, perhaps a learning outcome is unrealistic and should be re-examined.
 Assessment should inform and support, not be an obstacle.
 If assessment makes people in your program feel overwhelmed or too time-consuming, then the assessment plan should either be scaled back or the outcomes and assessment plan should be re-evaluated.